 This article discusses the harmful effects from breathing in or swallowing propane.
 Breathing in or swallowing propane can be harmful.
 Propane takes the place of oxygen in the lungs.
-This makes breathing difficulty or impossible.
+This makes breathing difficult or impossible.

-Symptoms depend on the type of contact but may include:
+Symptoms depend on the type of contact, but may include:

 - Burning sensation

 - Pain and numbness in arms and legs

 Touching propane results in frostbite-like symptoms.

 Frostbite is damage to the skin and underlying tissues caused by extreme cold.
 Frostbite is the most common freezing injury.

 Seek immediate medical help.
 If the person breathed in the poison, immediately move him or her to fresh air.
 If the person does not improve rapidly after moving to fresh air, call your local emergency number (such as 911).